 1. Autrey Mill Nature Preserve and Heritage Center

-This heritage centre is named after the remains of an old grist (maize grinding) mill, and the dam from which it got its water power.
+This heritage center is named after the remains of an old grist (maize grinding) mill, and the dam from which it got its water power.

-Located in several hectares of woodland with dappled sunshine, wetlands, and the trickling waters of Sal’s Creek, the centre contains a three-kilometre boardwalk path through these landscapes.
+Located in several hectares of woodland with dappled sunshine, wetlands, and the trickling waters of Sal’s Creek, the center contains a three-kilometre boardwalk path through these landscapes.